 It’s so easy to avoid the crowds in China.
 You just have to break outside of the typical Chinese tour bus route, and you’ll be fine.

 Seriously, the only reason I will ever go to Badaling is just to have a first-hand account that will scare all of you away.

 Why I Love the Wild Wall

-While there are plenty of accessible sections that are crowd free (I’ll cover those later), my favorite kind of Great Wall hike is a wild one.
+While there are plenty of accessible sections that are crowd-free, my favorite kind of Great Wall hike is a wild one.